getify/You-Dont-Know-JS/scope-closures/ch7.md

 A common technique in the Functional Programming (FP) paradigm that relies on closure is called partial application (related: currying).
 Briefly, we can alter functions that require multiple inputs so some inputs are provided up front, and other inputs are provided later; the initial inputs are remembered via closure.
 Once all inputs have been provided, the underlying action is performed.

-By creating a function instance that stores some information encapsulated with it (closure), the function-with-stored-information can later be used without needing to re-provide that input.
+By creating a function instance that encapsulates some information inside (via closure), the function-with-stored-information can later be used directly without needing to re-provide that input.

-We can use these ideas (manually) to further improve the above code:
+Inspired by partial application, we can further improve the above code:

 ```js
 function defineHandler(requestURL,requestData) {